aws-solutions-library-samples/breweries-sitewise-simulator/README.md

 ### (Option B) Publish values directly to AWS IoT SiteWise

 9. If you would like to simply publish values directly to IoT SiteWise like the Quick Deploy example above, run the command below.
-It will publish values at the interval provided:
+It will publish values at the interval specified:
 ```
 python3 awsBrewSimServer.py --publishtositewise=True --interval=5 --region=us-west-2